jamega/nbr-utils/README.md

 The Age Grading (handicap tables) used in this tool are based on world record performances in each discipline/age group.
 By comparing against these times which improve/degrade with age one can get a better handle how one's performances compare with their performances at previous ages and those in different age classes.

->100% = World record level
+100% = World record level
->90% = World class
+90% = World class
->80% = National class
+80% = National class
->70% = Regional class
+70% = Regional class

 The Age-graded tables were researched and compiled by the WMA (formerly WAVA), the world governing body for Masters Track & Field, Long Distance Running and Racewalking.
 Age Grade tables exist for ages 8 through 100 for all major events.

-#About nbr-utils

-nbr-utils is an open-source set of utilities for runners.